Koyel1234567/Mock-Ecom-Cart/README.md

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+Used vite as it is the fastest and latest node setup.

 Currently, two official plugins are available: